Improving Requirements Completeness: Automated Assistance through Large Language Models: Conclusion

 Throughout the research, several areas for improvement came to light.
 One such area is expanding the dataset used.
 We limited our analysis to half of the PURE dataset, considering the trade-off between data cleaning effort and computation costs while maintaining a reasonable dataset size.
 Using the entire PURE dataset, instead of just half, would yield a larger and more diverse sample, and consequently more robust and reliable findings.
-Another important area for improvement is our evaluation method.
-Currently, our evaluation involves simulating omissions by withholding data, which provides valuable insights but falls short of capturing the practical implications of our approach.
-It is important to incorporate user studies in future research to gather contextual insights in real settings.
-These user studies should involve domain experts, requirements engineers, and other stakeholders who can vet BERT's predictions as being either unuseful or genuine instances of incompleteness.
-A human-in-the-loop evaluation will provide a more definitive assessment of the applicability and effectiveness of our approach.
+Another important area for improvement is our evaluation.
+Currently, our evaluation involves simulating omissions by withholding data, which provides useful insights but falls short of capturing the practical implications of our approach. {An actual evaluation of BERT, used for detecting incompleteness in requirements, will need to develop a practical use case for presenting BERT's predictions to users within the context in which the predictions were derived.
+Such an evaluation necessarily has to involve domain experts, requirements engineers, and other stakeholders who can vet BERT's predictions, determining whether they represent genuine instances of incompleteness or are superfluous.
+Our current results merely gauge the potential of BERT for assisting with requirements completeness checking.
+To determine whether this potential can be transformed into practical benefits, user studies are a must — something that our current work does not perform and is left for future research.}

-Finally, noting the fast-evolving landscape of language models towards generative models like GPT, it is important to re-evaluate our approach using such models.
-We anticipate substantial improvements, particularly with the potential for interactive and conversational exchanges that can incrementally improve requirements completeness.
+Finally, noting the fast-evolving landscape of LLMs towards generative models like GPT, it is important to re-evaluate our approach using such models.
+We anticipate major improvements, particularly with the potential for interactive and conversational exchanges that can incrementally improve requirements completeness.

 \sectopic{Acknowledgements.} This work was funded by the Natural Sciences and Engineering Research Council of Canada (NSERC) under the Discovery and Discovery Accelerator programs.